mprestin77/oci-container-instances/README.md

 docker images

-In the output of this command you should see "transcoder:latest" image
+In the output of this command you should see "transcoder:latest" image listed.

-Tag this image to

-For more details see [Pushing Images Using the Docker CLI](https://docs.oracle.com/en-us/iaas/Content/Registry/Tasks/registrypushingimagesusingthedockercli.htm)

 Create an [Authentication Token](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingcredentials.htm#create_swift_password) and save it in your records.
 After that create a repo in [OCI Registry](https://docs.oracle.com/en-us/iaas/Content/Registry/Concepts/registryoverview.htm) where the container image will be stored.